-Transferring files using the Amazon S3 adapter for data migration - AWS Snowball Edge Developer Guide
+Transferring files using the Amazon S3 adapter for data migration to or from Snowball Edge - AWS Snowball Edge Developer Guide

 Following is an overview of the Amazon S3 adapter, which you can use to transfer data programmatically to and from S3 buckets already on the AWS Snowball Edge device using Amazon S3 REST API actions.
 This Amazon S3 REST API support is limited to a subset of actions.
 You can use this subset of actions with one of the AWS SDKs to transfer data programmatically.
 You can also use the subset of supported AWS Command Line Interface (AWS CLI) commands for Amazon S3 to transfer data programmatically.